-I’ve spent many years of my life attempting to perfect the art of challah baking and in the course of that time thousands of people ask me their challah questions.
+I’ve spent many years of my life attempting to perfect the art of challah baking and in the course of that time, thousands of people have asked me their challah questions.
 I think one of the biggest headaches for many challah bakers is when you spend so much time making and shaping what should be beautiful challahs…but then they seem to open up while in the oven, cracking and stretching all over.
 I’ve certainly had it happen to me too and I know it can be so frustrating!

 Do I ever know where you are coming from!!